-51. What are the supplies needed for oral intubation?
+51. What supplies are needed for oral intubation?

-Oxygen flowmeter and tubing, manual resuscitator, suction setup, oropharyngeal airway, laryngoscope, endotracheal tubes, stylet, stethoscope, tape, 10 cc syringe, towels for positioning, gloves, gowns, masks, eyewear, CO2 detector.
+Oxygen flowmeter and tubing, manual resuscitator, suction setup, oropharyngeal airway, laryngoscope, endotracheal tube, stylet, stethoscope, tape, 10 cc syringe, towels for positioning, gloves, gowns, masks, eyewear, and a CO2 detector

 52. Where should the tip of the endotracheal tube rest?

 It should rest 2-4 cm above the carina.

 53. What should the tube depth of the ET tube be for the adults?